Nfreewind/ImageJ-microglia-counter-macro/README.md

 To run the macro:
 1. Open two 8-bit grayscale channels: one with DAPI and one with Iba1 (sample images on github).
 2. Go to Plugins->Macros and click the "Microglia counter" at the bottom of the drop-down menu.

+IMPORTANT!

+For adequate quantitative measurements change the scaling in the macro .txt file.

+Change threshold settings according to your images.